Course Launch Date: 1 March 2026

 • What prior training do I need?

 This course is for physiotherapists who are able to perform internal vaginal examination.
-You MUST have prior training in internal vaginal examinations.
+You MUST have prior training in internal examinations to be able to prescribe madalities requiring internal electrodes

 Course Presenter